Kuhio Village 1

 Listings describe individual window A/C units rather than central air, and there is no indication that the association provides central AC.
 Given the age/type of building and absence of ACCEN in MLS, central AC is not included in maintenance fees.

-Well-supported: 15 of 20 MLS listings indicate common area expenses are included and remarks frequently state 'common area maintenance' or 'common area expenses' are covered by the maintenance fee, consistent across multiple agent listings.
+Well-supported: 16 of 20 MLS listings mark common area expenses included and the public remarks explicitly state 'common area' or 'common area expenses' are part of the HOA fee in numerous listings.

 The building is consistently described as 'Fee Simple' with no references to co-op ownership or co-op tax obligations.
 Coop taxes are therefore not part of the maintenance fees.